 The number of times this one sofa gets used as a comparison against other round arm slipcovered sofas is… pretty much always.
 Think of it as the benchmark for the look and feel for these kinds of sofas.

 It’s just that famous.
-Not too surprising since it was Pottery Barn which popularized the design.
+Not too surprising since it was Pottery Barn which popularised the design.

-Scrolling back, you’ll find that the Stone & Beam Carrigan has a better build quality and on par comfort at a far more affordable price.
+Scrolling back, you’ll find that the Stone & Beam Faraday has a better build quality at a far more affordable price.

 But enough with the downsides, everyone knows you pay extra for the Pottery Barn brand name.
 So what gives this sofa a spot on the list?